 “Will you kill innocent people?”

-“No. I can only kill those who deserve to die.
+“No. I can only harm those who deserve punishment.
 I have no power against innocence.”

-“Are there others who you will kill if I set you free?”
+“Are there people you know you will kill if I set you free?”

 “Abdullah bin Mansur, I am a child.
-How can I cancel a spell caste by Sulayman reinforced by Djinni?”
+How can I cancel a spell caste by Sulayman?”

 “Maya, look at my cage, come closer.”